benjavalero/replacer/technical-design.md

   When a new page is indexed, or there have been any modifications, the replacements in the database must be updated. `ReplacementIndexService` offers a method, receiving the list of the new page replacements, which adds the new replacements and marks as obsolete the ones not found in the new list.

+- `user`.
+Features related to user management.
+In particular, aspects to restrict permissions to certain operations, and authentication with OAuth 1.0a against Wikipedia.
 - `wikipedia`.
-Repository to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) regarding Wikipedia pages and users.

-- `authentication`.
-The authentication is performed by the Oauth 1.0a protocol, the authentication is implemented in the backend, and the frontend only contains the last access token.
-Note there are different OAuth tokens to develop locally (see `replacer.wikipedia.api.*` properties).
-The Production ones, once logged in, redirect to https://replacer.toolforge.org, while the Development ones redirect to http://localhost:8080.
+Repository to perform operations on Wikipedia pages and users.
+Currently, these operations are implemented with requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).
+The common behaviour for these API requests has been refactored to a helper class in the inner `wikipedia.api` package.
+- `check-wikipedia`.
+Service to notify to Check-Wikipedia about fixes performed by Replacer, which are also supported in Check-Wikipedia, so we can help this project to keep their figures up-to-date.

 ### Formatting